JWock82/Pynite/README.md

 * Added a method called `rename` to the `FEModel3D` class for quickly renaming all the nodes and elements in the model in sequential order.
 * Added a `last_node` and `last_element` attribute to the `mesh` class.
 These methods can be used to get the name of the last node or element in a mesh.
 * Improved the reliability of the `add_mesh` method.
 It now can handle adding meshes containing node and element names already defined in the model.
 It automatically resolves the duplicate names.

-v0.0.57 thru 0.0.61
-* Fixed a stubborn bug that wouldn't create openings if they didn't have a node inside them.
-This prevented openings from showing up in some meshes.
-* Added unit testing to help identify similar problems with mesh openings in the future.

 # Example Projects
 Here's a list of projects that run on PyNite: